 Definitions

-Accredit: The official acceptance of a software development tool, model, or simulation (including associated data) to use for a specific purpose.
+Accredit: The official acceptance of a software development tool, model, or simulation, including associated data, to use for a specific purpose.

 Acquirer: The entity or individual who specifies the requirements and accepts the resulting software products.
-The acquirer is usually NASA or an organization within the Agency but can also refer to the prime contractor-subcontractor relationship as well.
+The Acquirer is usually NASA or an organization within the Agency but can also refer to the prime contractor-subcontractor relationship.

-Analyze: Review results in-depth, look at relationships of activities, examine methodologies in detail, follow methodologies such as Failure Mode and Effects Analysis, Fault Tree Analysis, trending, and analysis of metrics.
+Analyze: Review results in-depth, look at relationships of activities, examine methodologies in detail, and follow methodologies such as Failure Mode and Effects Analysis, Fault Tree Analysis, trending, and metrics analysis.
 Examine processes, plans, products, and task lists for completeness, consistency, accuracy, reasonableness, and compliance with requirements.
 The analysis may include identifying missing, incomplete, or inaccurate products, relationships, deliverables, activities, required actions, etc.

-Approve: When the responsible originating official, or designated decision authority, of a document, report, condition, etc. has agreed, via their signature, to the content and indicates the document is ready for release, baselining, distribution, etc. Usually, there will be one “approver” and several stakeholders who would need to “concur” for official acceptance of a document, report, etc. (for example, the project manager would approve the Software Development Plan, but SMA would concur on it.)
+Approve: When the responsible originating official, or designated decision authority, of a document, report, condition, etc., has agreed, via their signature, to the content and indicates the document is ready for release, baselining, distribution, etc. Usually, one “approver” and several stakeholders need to “concur” for official acceptance of a document, report, etc. For example, the project manager would approve the Software Development Plan, but SMA would concur on it.

 Assess: Judge results against plans or work product requirements.
 Assess includes judging for practicality, timeliness, correctness, completeness, compliance, evaluation of rationale, etc., reviewing activities performed, and independently tracking corrective actions to closure.